Gannons Solicitors

 Under UK GDPR, Employees can request copies of documents which include their personal information, together with an explanation as to the purpose for which that data was held or processed.
 Once an Employee makes a DSAR, the Employer is legally required to comply with the request, and has a 30-day period to do so.

-As an Employer, responding to a DSAR can put a huge strain on your workforce as vast amounts of data must be shifted through to meet the request, which can be an onerous and frustrating task.
-It might be tempting to simply provide everything that might be caught by a DSAR to the employee, shifting the burden of reviewing the material to the data subject who requested it.
 However, this approach has serious pitfalls – the last thing you want to do is provide a disgruntled employee with ammunition unnecessarily.
 The steps to be taken by an Employer in order to observe the request and avoid retribution by a tribunal or court are: to confirm and authorise the identity of the person requesting the information, review the relating data, and deliver the information in a digestible format to the requestor.
 In a large, or long-running company, this task can cause internal staffing issues, tension on resources and overall aggravation for the Employer.

 How a DSAR can result in a claim